-Brass is a binary alloy composed of Copper and Zinc.
-It is valued for its workability, hardness, corrosion resistance, and attractive appearance.
+Brass is a binary alloy composed of Copper and Zinc and is valued for its workability, hardness, corrosion resistance, and attractive appearance.
 The metal is easily machined and formed into desired shapes while retaining high strength.
-Etched Brass components are used in a wide array of industries, including automotive, artisanal metalworking, music, appliance, and sanitary.
-Fotofab utilizes a chemical etching process to produce designs that can withstand harsh indoor and outdoor environments.
-The etching process uses a strong caustic chemical to cut into unprotected parts of the metal’s surface to create a design or image.
-Our etched projects can then be machined and formed to your project’s specifications through the many value added services offered.
+Etched Brass components are used in a variety of industries, including automotive, artisanal metalworking, music, appliance, and sanitary.

 Fotofab proudly services the US & International customers.

 - Acoustic properties that are desirable in the manufacturing of musical instruments

 - Low melting point, high malleability, workability, and durability

 Brass Etching Applications:

 By varying the levels of Copper, Zinc, and other metals in Brass, the alloy can exhibit a wide range of strength and hardness, ductility, electrical and thermal conductivity and corrosion resistance properties.
 As a result, Brass is used in a variety of applications for a variety of industries, including:

 - The cold rolling process deforms brass’ internal grain structure, resulting in a much stronger and harder metal

 - Nuts, bolts, and other threaded components are not parts that Fotofab manufactures

 - Brass, with low Zinc content, can be easily cold worked, welded, and brazed